Static Line Parachuting

 We regret that certain medical conditions may prevent you from taking part in a skydive.
 These include - epilepsy, some cardiovascular and neurological conditions, some forms of diabetes and recurring injuries such as disclocations.
 A full list with notes can be found on the back of the medical form.
 You can also contact the parachute centre on 01652 648837 if you have any questions.

-You can download a copy of the BPA Solo Student Declaration of Fitness form.
-Kindly note that we cannot accept letters or notes from doctors – this particular form must be used.
+You can download a copy of the BPA Solo Student Declaration of Fitness form 114-A. Kindly note that we cannot accept letters or notes from doctors – this particular form must be used.

 Skydive Hibaldstow is a British Parachute Association affiliated dropzone and we demand the highest standards from our instructors and staff.
-Our primary concern is for your safety and we reserve the right to refuse training to anyone we suspect may be unsuitable.
+Our primary concern is for your safety and we reserve the right to refuse training to anyone we consider unsuitable.

 All students weights and heights are checked on arrival.